-When the third eye is closed or blocked, on the other hand, you may find it hard to access or trust your intuition.
+When the third eye is closed or blocked, on the other hand, you may find it hard to access or trust your intuition (you know, like brain fog).
 "This can make us feel like victims of life, as though it is happening to us, rather than for us," Kavanagh says.
 "As this energy center is so pivotal to the healthy functioning of our minds, any blockages can result in a regular brain fog, where we struggle with concentration, have difficulty processing information and are perhaps very indecisive."

 Learning how to open your third eye isn’t something you can necessarily accomplish in an afternoon, however—it takes a whole lot of time and work, including putting a strong foundation in place.
 “Before we open the third eye, it is important to build the energetic foundation of the first five chakras, starting at the root—the first chakra,” Matluck says.
 “Attempting to open the third eye before working with the lower five chakras is like learning to jump before you can even stand on two feet.
 In fact, opening the third eye prematurely can result in a spiritual crisis—often perceived as psychosis.”